cgrail/arAnalytics/tutorial/readme.md

 ## Step 12: Run the app in Augmented Reality

 This app runs in the browser as well as in the WebXR Viewer.
-Open the
+Open the app in the ```WebXR Viewer```  on your iPhone/iPad